vi3itor/lingualeoanki/readme.md

 If for some reason you wish to install the add-on manually, download the archive with the latest version from the [repository on GitHub][7] ([for Anki 2.1.x][24], [for Anki 2.0][25]), open Anki on your computer, go to:
 (for Anki 2.1.x) "Tools" \> "Add-ons" \> "View Files"
 (for Anki 2.0) "Tools" \> "Add-ons" \> "Open Add-ons Folder"
 and put the content of the archive there.
-For Anki 2.1.x make sure that you are copying it into "addons21" folder.
+If you use Anki 2.1.x create an additional folder named "lingualeoanki" inside "addons21" folder and put the content of the archive there.
 Restart Anki.
 Watch the following gif for the details of manual installation on Anki 2.0 (with Russian captures):
 [how to manually install][8]

+#### Update

+To update the add-on in Anki 2.1.x go to "Tools" > "Add-ons".
+Select the add-on and click "Check for updates."
+In Anki 2.0 you need to repeat [installation][29] procedure and it will automatically replace the files.

 ### Compatibility